rds1983/PerfStat/README.md

 # PerfStat
-Utility library that collects and visualises the performance statistics of a MonoGame/FNA game.
+Widget that visualises the performance of MonoGame/FNA app

-For now it only provides performance statistics widget:

 ![](/images/perfwidget.png)